 Mobile Apps today are becoming more and more educational oriented.
-How do you find those that are better then the rest?
-EFactor asked Jayne Clare of “Teachers with Apps” to let us know their approach at selecting the best apps.
+How do you find those that are better than the rest?
+EFactor asked Jayne Clare of “Teachers with Apps” to let us know their approach to selecting the best apps.

 1. What is the definition of an educational app?

 JC: We use a holistic approach.
 One of the first things we look at is the user-friendliness of the app.
 We also look at whether the content and target audience is aligned.
 Then we dive in, get an overall feel for the app and assess how complicated, or in depth, it may be.
 Is it developmentally age appropriate?
 Does it accomplish what it set out to do?
 At that point, we give it a thumbs up, a thumbs down, or put it into the maybe category to be revisited at another time.
 It didn’t take us long to realize the importance of handing the app over to a child… usually with little or no instructions, then we back away and observe.
 We ultimately end up using a Rubric to decide if an app is strong enough to make the cut.

 2. What’s the difference between an effective app vs. an ineffective one?

 JC: It is imperative to let kids/students explore an app on their own and find the ins and outs of it independently.
 You learn so much about an app by observing a child using it; they always find something you hadn’t noticed.
 You quickly learn its potential or its shortcomings.
 Just observing how different children interact with an app is an indicator.
 We ask them about their experience and what they think they’ve learned.
 With older students, we sometimes ask them to write something open-ended about the app.
 An ineffective app is hard to pin down, an app that a creative teacher uses to engage students in the class may not have the same effect as in the home.
 What really hurts an app is when it is slow to load, crashes often, and has very limited interactions.
 A great app will harness the power of the device and engage the learner.